Landlord

 When to use this calculator

 Use this calculator when evaluating value-add property opportunities.
-It's ideal for properties requiring renovation where you can add significant value.
-The BRRR strategy works best when you can purchase at least 20-25% below the ARV to cover refurb costs and still refinance out your capital.
+The BRRR strategy works best when you can purchase at least 20-25% below ARV and add significant value through renovation.
+Ideal for investors who want to grow portfolios quickly by recycling capital rather than saving for each deposit.

 Frequently Asked Questions